Chanthaburi F.C.: History

 The club was formed in 2004.
-By the year 2006 is not clear in which league the club played.
+By the year 2006 is not clear in which league the club has played.
 In the statistics there are also a team from Chanthaburi, has reached the 1984 final of the Cup. does not clarify whether this is the same club.
 The 2006 season but the club played in the Thailand Provincial League and won the 8th place.
 The Provincial League, which was run by the Sports Federation Thailand, left the club for the 2007 season and moved to the Thailand Division 1 League.
 This league is under the Thai Football Association.
 Place in the 2007 season could confirm the placement in 2008 with nearly a fifth place.
 With 13 points behind, however, nothing to do with the rise.

 In consecutive seasons in 2009 Thai Division 1 League and 2010 Thai Division 1 League, Chantaburi finished only 2 points and one place above the drop zone to avoid relegation to Regional League Division 2.

 Samut Songkram's former coach, Somchai Chuayboonchum, will take charge of Chantaburi for the 2011 campaign.
 He has brought several of his ex-players from Samut Songkhram to the Hares.